 And by "as soon as," we mean the first few hours.
 Not tomorrow, not in a few days…now.
 Trust us, you'll be glad you did.

 "This may sound a bit odd, but unpack the minute you get home.
 It's the best way to transition out of your vacation mindset and get organized for the week," says Hayim.
 Best of all, you may even torch some extra calories doing it.

 Make a Parsley Tonic

 Try this detox elixir from Hever, which she says can reduce bloat: "Boil some fresh herbs like parsley for several minutes.
 Then strain out the parsley and drink the water."
-Or, mix it up with one of these 14 detox water recipes to beat bloat!
+Or, mix it up with detox water recipes to beat bloat!

 Pair Cardio and Lemon Water

 This is a winning combo after vacation, even if you only can hit the elliptical or treadmill for 15 minutes.
 "Exercise and water both get your intestinal tract going, which gets things moving out of your colon—and they will work in tandem with those on-the-plane veggies to prevent constipation and the gut bulges that come with it," say The Nutrition Twins.
 "The water and lemon help to restore normal fluid balance, flushing bloat, thanks to the potassium in the lemon that counteracts sodium; the water also rinses out the salt and you'll get rid of the little layer of 'puff' right beneath your skin as you sweat out a little salt.
 And exercising enough to break a sweat will help flush some of the high-sodium foods."

 Grocery Shop Right Away